kaushikjatin/Kaushikjatin/README.md

 - 👯 I’m looking to collaborate on MERN Stack projects.
 - 💬 Ask me about Web Technologies , Deep Learning and Competitive Programming.
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I can to know about this from one of my juniors.
+- ⚡ Fun fact: I came to know about this from one of my juniors.

 <br>